cmptgroup-13/class-project/README.md

 Given that I want to sign up, when I click “sign up” I should be taken to a form with my needed credentials.
 Or I will have the ability from the login page to be asked if I am a new user and would like to sign up for the app.

 On the form itself it will feature the necessary fields which are Name, Email, Password, Password Confirmation and Role.
 Name and Email are to help distinguish between the users and in the future will allow the app to email user if information is lost, password reset is needed, email users of UrineLuck promotions/newsletter.
 Password and Password Confirmation are highly necessary because the user will keep their account secured using their own personally created encrypted password.
-The Password conformation is vital because often in creating accounts you miss type the password the first time and forever are unable to login.
+The Password conformation is vital because often in creating accounts you miss type the password the first time and forever are unable to log in.
 Also the password field will display black bullets instead of the characters themselves to help maintain privacy.
 Finally while creating the app the user will be given the option of identifying themselves as a male or female.
 Admin’s will be created by system engineers through the console.

 Given that all the fields have correct info, when I click “sign up” an account should be created with those credentials.
 The credentials will successfully be stored in the database for later access by other functions.
 The user will be routed to the profile page.